 - Other Allowances / Reimbursement: These are also taxable but can get tax deductions upon actual bills.
 This component is added to both junior- and senior-level employees’ salary structures, as it gives tax-free income and helps increase the net salary.
 Reimbursement is paid to employees against expenses made and bills submitted.
 Examples of reimbursement or allowances are;

 - Medical Reimbursement: Medical reimbursement non-taxable up to 15000 per annum.
-Company may pay it monthly, quarterly, half yearly or annually.
+Company may pay it monthly, quarterly, half-yearly or annually.
 Employees need to submit medical bills in support of medical expenses.
 Medical expenses bills for spouse, child and dependent parents are also acceptable.

-- LTA – Leave Travel Allowance: Leave Travel Allowance or Leave Travel Concession (LTC) is paid for travel cost incurred by employee on travel.
-Every company has its own rule to decide on amount of LTA to be given to an employee.
-A company may prefer to keep it equal to monthly basic salary of employee or make it fixed depending upon grade and native place of employee.
+- LTA – Leave Travel Allowance: Leave Travel Allowance or Leave Travel Concession (LTC) is paid for travel cost incurred by an employee on travel.
+Every company has its own rule to decide on an amount of LTA to be given to an employee.
+A company may prefer to keep it equal to the monthly basic salary of the employee or make it fixed depending upon grade and native place of an employee.
 It is a non-taxable income to the extent bills of travel are submitted but there are some rules which should be kept in mind while taking benefit of LTA for tax.

 - Children Education Allowance: It is exempted from tax up to Rs 100 per month per child for two children.

 - Children Hostel Allowance: It is paid to meet expenses for children’s hostel allowance.
 It is exempted from tax up to Rs 300 per month per child for two children.